-flooded areas identify 35 percent of plots that were flooded during the season.24 Third and finally, I observe images during both the wet and dry seasons and flooding is non-existent during the dry season.
+I combine three sources of variation to measure the impact of Swarna-Sub1 on the NDVI.
+First, there is variation in adoption: 59 percent of farmers for which I have plot locations did not adopt during the 2013 season.
+Second, there is differential exposure to flooding.
+Satellite images of flooded areas identify 35 percent of plots that were flooded during the season.
+Third and finally, I observe images during both the wet and dry seasons and flooding is non-existent during the dry season.
 This third source of variation therefore allows for a weaker identification assumption.
 I basically compare the difference between adopters and non-adopters in flooded versus non-flooded areas in both the wet and dry seasons.
 This triple differences approach eases concerns that adopters in flooded areas cultivated the seed on different types of land - such as irrigated fields - since these fields would appear more productive during the dry season.

-Figure 6 helps visualize these data by showing the NDVI measures at four points in time: once before the 2013 wet season, twice during the season, and once after the completion of the wet season.
+Fig. 6 helps visualize these data by showing the NDVI measures at four points in time: once before the 2013 wet season, twice during the season, and once after the completion of the wet season.
 For each of these images I basically compare the difference in greenness between adopters and non-adopters on flooded plots (the blue dots) to that on plots that were not flooded (the black dots).
 The flood-tolerance benefit of the technology is apparent when making this comparison.
-Figure 7 shows this by plotting the difference in log NDVI between adopters and non-adopters over time and separately by flood status.
-Visually, there is little difference between adopters and non-adopters in areas that were not flooded (the black line in the figure).
-In contrast, there is a noticeable increase in greenness for adopters on fields that were flooded and this increase exists only during the growing season.
-It is therefore not attributable to fixed differences of the land such as irrigation access, since these characteristics would be visible during the dry season.
+Fig. 7 shows this by plotting the difference in log NDVI between adopters and non-adopters over time and separately by flood status.
+Visually, there is little difference between adopters and non-adopters in areas that were Table 4